averyhiebert/cellerity/README.md

 # Cellulite (General Purpose Cellular Automata)
 Cellulite is intended to be a library providing generalized cellular automaton functionality for a variety of purposes.
-In particular, it's meant to work with non-numeric cell values, and offers an Automaton class that can be extended to more restricted types of automata (e.g. lifelike automata or elmentary automata).
+In particular, it's meant to work with non-numeric cell values, and offers an Automaton class that can be extended to more restricted types of automata (e.g. lifelike automata or elementary automata).

 ## API and Other Documentation
-Currently, the only documentation available is the JSDoc documentation located in the `docs` folder.
+Currently, the only documentation available is the JSDoc documentation located in the `docs/jsdocs/out` directory.

 ## Current Features
 Automaton class allows basic functionality of initializing and running an automaton.